rjspencer/docs/api.md

 Pass the `id` of a status to return a specific status.
 If an `id `is passed, all other parameters will be ignored and only the requested status will be returned

 id
-:	the ID of the status to return
+:	the id of the status to return

-	possible values are any status ID that belongs to the authenticated account
+	possible values are any status id that belongs to the authenticated account

 	no default